DenOfEquity/Hunyuan-DiT-for-webUI/README.md

 ```

 ---
+#### 16/06/2024 ####
+* added v1.1.
+Enabled by default, but optional by using the obvious button.
+I think only the transformer has changed, so 5.64GB extra download (same for Distilled, if used).
+From brief tests, it does seem to be a step-up.
+* option to not use T5 text encoder
+* settings to colourize the initial noise.
+This offers some extra control over the output and is near-enough free.
+Leave strength at 0.0 to bypass it.
+* experimental double prompting - subprompts for each text encoder.
+Split prompts with '|', first subprompt for CLIP, second for T5.
+If not used: same prompt sent to both, same as previous behaviour.

 #### 12/06/2024 ####
 * code cleanup, handles the text encoders manually, better for VRAM usage.
 In good conditions, no speed up; but bad conditions are harder to hit.
 * moved styles to unique file